Twice22/Twice22.github.io/_posts/2017-5-3-tensorflow.md

 The steps are:
 1. Download [CUDA](https://developer.nvidia.com/cuda-downloads "Download CUDA") for your operating system
 2. Launch the installer and install CUDA
-3. Then download [cuDNN](https://developer.nvidia.com/cudnn "Download cuDNN").
+3. Then download [cuDNN](https://developer.nvidia.com/cudnn "Download cuDNN")[^1].
 You might need to create an nvidia account before downloading cuDNN.
 4. Unzip the archive.
 You should get a folder containing 3 other folders:
     + bin
     + include